On Computing the Minkowski Difference of Zonotopes

-As it is later shown in Sec.~\ref{sec:generatorAdjustment}, zonotopes are not closed under Minkowski difference (unless in the two-dimensional case).
-One possibility to obtain the Minkowski addition, is to first convert both zonotopes into halfspace representation and then use standard algorithms for obtaining the Minkowski difference.
+As it is later shown in Sec.~\ref{sec:generatorAdjustment}, zonotopes are not closed under Minkowski difference (unless in the two-dimensional case and when generators are aligned).
+One possibility to obtain the Minkowski difference is to first convert both zonotopes into halfspace representation and then use standard algorithms for obtaining the Minkowski difference.
 In this section, we propose a more efficient algorithm for obtaining the halfspace representation of the Minkowski difference.
 For that purpose, we require the $n$-dimensional cross product, which is an extension of the well-known cross product of two three-dimensional vectors.
 The resulting vector is orthogonal to all $n-1$ $n$-dimensional vectors.

 \begin{definition}[$n$-dimensional cross product (see \cite{Mortari1996})] Given are $n-1$ vectors $h\^i\in\mathbb{R}^n$ which are stored in a matrix $H=[h\^1,\ldots,h\^{n-1} ]\in\mathbb{R}^{n\times n-1}$.
 We further denote by $H^{[i]}\in\mathbb{R}^{n-1\times n-1}$ the matrix $H$, where the $\th{i}$ row is removed.
 The cross product $nX(H)$ of the vectors stored in $H$ is defined as